Godzilla (2014 film): Legendary production

 In October 2010, Latino Review reported that Legendary had merged the spec script for Pacific Rim with their Godzilla reboot and offered Guillermo del Toro to direct it.
 However, Del Toro clarified to Hitfix that the report was false, stating, "I am not involved in 'Godzilla' at all.
 I haven't read it or plan to read it.
 Nor have I been approached to direct it."
 Legendary would go on to produce Pacific Rim as its own film, with Del Toro directing, co-writing, and co-producing, and theatrically released it on July 12, 2013.
 In January 2011, Gareth Edwards was announced as the director for the film.
 In an interview publicizing the DVD release of Monsters, Edwards discussed the new film: "this will definitely have a very different feel than the 1998 film and our biggest concern is making sure we get it right for the fans because we know their concerns.
 It must be brilliant in every category because I'm a fan as well."
 Edwards further stated, "Without addressing anything specific, everyone knows how important it is to get it right."

 The film remained in development into 2012, missing the planned release date.
 Edwards worked on his vision for the film at a stage at the Warner Bros. lot.
-The production team developed Godzilla models, artwork and pre-visualizations of the action scenes of the movie.
-From the lot, Edward directed a short teaser video, shown to Legendary executives and later shown at the San Diego Comic-Con International in July 2012.
+The production team developed Godzilla models, artwork, and pre-visualizations of the action scenes of the movie.
+From the lot, Edward directed a short teaser video, shown to Legendary executives and later shown at San Diego Comic-Con in July 2012.